hangtwenty/presswork/README.md

 * **CLI** for piping in found text, piping out generated text (could be used with other tools)
 * **Flask app** for jamming with text (for local usage)
 * Python code
-    * Text generation is broken down into separate concerns.
-Bias towards composite reuse (mix and match).
+    * The text generation tools, broken down for mix and match (composite reuse)

 I'd like to add other tools to the toolkit, building off of this foundation.